panoply/spx/readme.md

 ## visit

-The visit event will be triggered when a `mousedown` event has occurred on a Pjax enabled `href` element.
+The visit event will be triggered when a `mousedown` event has occurred on a SPX enabled `href` element.
 This is the equivalent of a `click` and when such an action occurs then navigation intent is assumed and visit begins.

 **Cancellable:** `false` <br>
 **Asynchronous:** `false`